girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

-Thank you Robert Kirkpatrick for assisting with this website.
+A special thanks to Robert Kirkpatrick for assisting with this website.